Zion National Park

 There are deep slot canyons here so narrow that two people cannot pass each other in the walkway.
 There are waterfalls and lush hanging gardens, hoodoos and immense sandstone arches, paved accessible trails and ridgetop trails where you'll be hanging on to the provided chains...
 This is a place you don't want to miss, but you don't want to be in a hurry either.

 In 2009, Congress designated some 124,406 acres of Zion National Park as Zion Wilderness (and that's the vast majority of the park).
 Around the park are a couple hundred thousand acres of BLM wilderness, too.
 The park offers multiple short day hikes in addition to many longer back country hikes.
-Camping in the back country is allowed but only in designated sites, some of which are reservable but most are walk-up.
+Camping in the back country is allowed but only in designated sites, some of which are reservable but most are walk-up only.

 Most services and information are available at the Zion Canyon Visitor Center, which is open every day of the year except Christmas.
-Summer hours are from 8 am to 8 pm daily but most of the rest of the year, hours are 8 am to 5 pm.
+Summer hours are 8 am to 8 pm daily but most of the rest of the year, hours are 8 am to 5 pm.
 The Kolob Canyon Visitor Center is also open year round except for Christmas Day.
 Spring and summer hours: 8 am to 5 pm, the rest of the year: 8 am to 4:30 pm.

 Zion National Park offers three campgrounds.
 South and Watchman Campgrounds are in the southern park of the park in Zion Canyon, the Lava Point Campground is on the Kolob Terrace Road.
 There are no developed campgrounds in the Kolob Canyons area as the area is day-use only.
 Most of the year sees the campgrounds full early in the day so you might want to try to make reservations in advance.
 Lava Point Campground is open from June through October and offers only six primitive campsites with pit toilets and garbage collection, but no water.
 The campground access road off Kolob Terrace Road doesn't accommodate vehicles longer than 19 feet... but the camping is free if you can get there.